yangyunshi/ICS435-CORAL-BLEACHING-PROJECT/README.md

-# ICS435-CORAL-BLEACHING-PROJECT
-# Coral Classification with Machine Learning
+# Coral Bleaching Classification with Machine Learning

-This project is focused on classifying coral species based on color data.
+This project is focused on classifying coral images as **healthy** or **bleached** based on color data.
 The model uses different machine learning algorithms including **SVM**, **KNN**, **Logistic Regression**, **XGBoost**, and **Random Forest** for binary classification (CORAL vs CORAL_BL).
 The data consists of multiple columns representing color values in hexadecimal format, which are converted to RGB for model input.
+Our goal is to develop accurate, efficient, and accessible models that can assist in large-scale coral reef monitoring, particularly in resource-constrained field conditions.

+## Team
+Allison Ebsen, Yu Fang Ma, Frances Uy
+ICS 435 – Machine Learning Methods
+Spring 2025 Final Project

+---

 ## Table of Contents
 - [Installation](#installation)